English as a Second Language WIOA Title II Grant Opportunity

 Did you know Union College offers 2 ESL Programs?
 CEWD ESL is for beginner students, while IIE is for intermediate to advanced students.
 If you want more info about the other program, Visit Union’s ESL homepage.

 Students are exposed to a variety of learning experiences essentials to daily life in the United States.
 The course also provides students with exposure to the social and cultural life in the US, such as greetings, introductions, and forms of address.
 After each classroom lesson there is an opportunity for the students to review and reinforce the concepts presented through the use of ESL software set up in the computer lab.
-Post testing occurs at the end of each cycle of instruction, and students can advance to other levels English instruction, to Adult Basic Educational classes, Occupational Training or remain at the same level depending on their individual test results.
+Post testing occurs at the end of each cycle of instruction, and students can advance to other levels of English instruction, to Adult Basic Educational classes, Occupational Training or enter Postsecondary Education depending on their individual test results.

-Do you have an appointment to take the U.S. Citizenship Test?
+- Do you have an appointment to take the U.S. Citizenship Test?